-In an overload situation, the system notifies the operator and interrupts the distribution of oil functions of the crane, while allowing functions that reduce the load moment remain operational.
+In an overload situation, the system notifies the operator and interrupts the distribution of oil functions of the crane, while allowing functions that reduce the load moment to remain operational.

-The system not only monitors the safety during the operation of the crane, but also the position of the crane during transport (stabilizers and boom position).
+The system not only monitors the safety during the operation of the crane but also the position of the crane during transport (stabilizers and boom position).